lukes611/phdThesis/readme.txt

 		a. add in a picture comparing the lidar depth with monocular depth
 		b. statement of originality, list of figures, list of tables and references need to be in the Table of contents (TOC)
 		c. page 20. (in Word)/ page 6: add something to this section as to the big picture implications of your work
-		d.
-The second image (log polar transf) is hard to see
-		e. present bio-tree from honours into this work
+		d. present bio-tree from honours into this work
-		f.
+		e.
 Try the new CUDA framework, test the speed of FVR and compare it to the others
-		g. write up about the empirical performance
+		f. write up about the empirical performance
 	2. Check-up:
 		a. lit review
 		b. metho